PROJECT HAIL MARY

 Review by Ray Manukay

-Science teacher Ryland Grace wakes up on a spaceship with no recollection of who he is or how he got there.
-As his memory slowly returns, he soon discovers he must solve the riddle behind a mysterious substance that's causing the sun to die out.
-As details of the mission unravel, he calls on his scientific training and sheer ingenuity -- but he may not have to do it alone.
+Science teacher Ryland Grace wakes up on a spaceship with no recollection of who he is.
+He soon discovers he must solve the riddle behind a mysterious substance that's causing the sun to die out.
+As details of the mission unravel, he calls on his scientific training and sheer ingenuity—but he may not have to do it alone.

 Project Hail Mary is a cinematic miracle.
 On paper, the story shouldn't work: it lacks a traditional antagonist, features a protagonist who isn't a classically courageous hero, eschews a romantic subplot, and forces the lead to spend most of his screen time with a special-effects character.
 Yet, the film possesses what so many modern blockbusters lack: pure-hearted optimism, hope, and an exceptional depiction of "brotherly" love.